Bay Area Figurative Movement: Richard Diebenkorn

-Out of all the First Generation artists, it was Richard Diebenkorn (1922-1993) who took the biggest risk by turning to figuration in 1955.
+Out of all the early artists, it was Richard Diebenkorn (1922–1993) who took the biggest risk by turning to figuration in 1955.
 Diebenkorn was nationally recognized for his abstract work.
 James Johnson Sweeney's exhibition "Younger American Painters", resulted in his work was extensively shown by dealers in Los Angeles and Chicago.
 Along with his national reputation for his abstract work, Diebenkorn was also a beloved abstractionist among the locals in Sausalito.

 After that he focused on figurative art but it was not until 1956 that he attempted complex figurative paintings.
 His earliest figurative works seemed to loosely be based on self-portraits.
 He returned to abstraction in the mid-1960s.

-Some of Richard Diebenkorn's important works are Cityscape 1 (1963), Interior with Doorway (1962), etc.